trolley/java-sdk/README.md

-# Payment Rails[^1] JAVA SDK
+# Trolley Java SDK (Previously Payment Rails[^1])

-A native JAVA SDK for the Payment Rails API
+A native Java SDK for Trolley

-[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a), we'll be updating our SDKs to support the new domain during the first half of 2022.
+[^1]: [Payment Rails is now Trolley](https://www.trolley.com/payment-rails-is-now-trolley-series-a).
+We're in the process of updating our SDKs to support the new domain.
+In this transition phase, you might still see "PaymentRails" at some places.

 ## Installation